Crashing Las Vegas: Production

-Leo Gorcey's last Bowery Boys movie.
-Leo had a tough time trying to deal with the death of his father, and as a result began to drink heavily.
-Gorcey appears to be partially inebriated in the finished film.
+Crashing Las Vegas was Leo Gorcey's last Bowery Boys movie.
+He had a tough time trying to deal with the death of his father Bernard Gorcey, and began to drink heavily.
+Gorcey is visibly intoxicated in most of the finished film.
 After finishing production, Gorcey demanded an increase in his salary, but Allied Artists Pictures refused to do so.
 Leo quit the series as a result.

-First appearance of 'Myron', played by Jimmy Murphy.
+Longtime cast member Bennie Bartlett had just left the series, and was replaced by Jimmy Murphy.
 According to studio publicity, Murphy was working as a parking valet when he was discovered by Leo Gorcey.
-Gorcey felt that Murphy had a good face for the movies, and had him hired to be a Bowery Boy.
+Gorcey felt that Murphy had a good face for the movies, and had him hired as a Bowery Boy.

-First appearance of the boys' Irish landlady Mrs. Kate Kelly.
-In this film, she was played by Doris Kemper.
-For the next three films in the series, Queenie Smith would play the role.
-Mrs. Kelly is more or less a replacement for Louie Dumbroski, and her home replaces Louie's Sweet Shop as the Bowery Boys' 'home base'.
+With Bernard Gorcey's death, the locale of the series shifted from Louie's Sweet Shop to the gang's boardinghouse, managed by Irish landlady Mrs. Kate Kelly.
+In this film, she was played by Doris Kemper; for the next three films in the series, Queenie Smith would play the role.

+Reception

+By 1956 most of the trade press stopped bothering with the Bowery Boys pictures.
+The films were such predictable moneymakers that there was no longer any reason to review them; one was about as good as another as a useful filler on double-feature programs.
+The Exhibitor summed up Crashing Las Vegas: "Usual Bowery Boys series nonsense for usual audience."
+One theater manager, Moz Burles, noticed Leo Gorcey's tipsy performance and advised the studio: "From acting, would say this is Gorcey's last.
+This is a good series and they could play up the gags to be just a bit more mature and start all over again with Hall."
+That's exactly what happened: the studio dropped Gorcey and rebooted the series with Hall, and the gang members grew up, trading their casual sweaters for jackets and neckties.